 - A team of health care providers that can include nurse-midwives, direct-entry midwives, or nurses working with an obstetrician

-- The facility may be free-standing, on hospital grounds or inside a hospital.
+- A facility that may be free-standing, on hospital grounds, or inside a hospital

-Because birthing centers can vary significantly, you should become familiar with their philosophy of care, mission statement and objectives, and take the time to interview their personnel.
+Because birthing centers can vary significantly, you should become familiar with their philosophy of care, mission statement, and objectives.
+Also, take the time to interview their personnel.

 Acceptable birth centers can be identified by the following:

 - No induction

 - No augmentation of labor with Pitocin (oxytocin)

 - No electronic fetal monitoring except Doppler ultrasound

 - No drugs for pain relief except local analgesic to suture tears in the perineum